-The tissue review function shall include review of surgical cases in which a specimen (tissue or non-tissue) is removed, as well as from those cases in which no specimen is removed.
-In the latter case, however, a screening mechanism based upon pre-established criteria may be established.
+- (a) Monitor the safety and utilization of transfusion of blood and blood products - (b) Provide data on blood utilization to Medical Staff members and hospital leadership - (c) Provide education on the safe and efficacious use of blood products - (d) The committee will also perform tissue review function through the Department of Pathology which includes review of surgical cases in which a specimen (tissue or non-tissue) is removed, as well as from those cases in which no specimen is removed.
 The review shall include the indications for surgery and all cases in which there is a major discrepancy between the pre-operative and post-operative (including pathologic) diagnosis.
-The Medical Staff Executive committee may describe a system by which the tissue review function shall be coordinated with departmental surgical case review.
+The Medical Staff Executive Committee may describe a system by which the tissue review function shall be coordinated with departmental surgical case review.